Seattle Audubon Society dropping 'Audubon' from name - KTVZ

 Last year, the Audubon Naturalist Society, a Washington, D.C.-based environmental organization, announced it, too, would be removing “Audubon” from its name, but it is not affiliated with the National Audubon Society.

-Seattle Audubon plans to choose a new name by the end of the yea
+Seattle Audubon plans to choose a new name by the end of the year.